 Can you make a living as a blogger anymore?
 Oh man, I’ve gotten this question so many times since creating my blog in 2013.
-When I started The Nectar Collective, everyone was busy selling sidebar ads, and sponsored posts were a hot commodity.
+When I started my business, everyone was busy selling sidebar ads, and sponsored posts were a hot commodity.
 As such, many people came to believe that this was how you turned blogging into a career.
 It was like our collective mantra was, “with a healthy dose of affiliate links and sponsorships, I could be rich!”
 Well, that didn’t turn out to be the case at all. #bummer

 Instead, this has led many bloggers to feel unsuccessful for not earning huge amounts of cash from these “traditional” forms of revenue.
 It also means that bloggers try for years before they ever earn a cent.
 Guess what, blogger babe?
 It doesn’t have to be that way!
 You can still earn a whole lot of money as a blogger, just not in the way you’re thinking.